Qumulo/docs/_includes/content-reuse/admin-guides/authorization-qumulo-core/managing-role-based-access-control-rbac.md

 ### Data-Administrators
 This role is suitable for Qumulo REST API and `qq` CLI users who don't have access to the Qumulo Core Web UI but have the same file privileges as those of the Administrators role, including:

-* Read and write permissions for all NFS, SMB, quota, and snapshot APIs
+* Read and write permissions for all NFS, SMB, quota, and snapshot REST APIs
-* Read-only permissions for local API users
+* Read-only permissions for local REST API users
 * Access to analytics and file system

 ### Observers
-This role is suitable for users or groups who can access the Qumulo Core Web UI and read-only APIs (with the exception of debug APIs and authentication settings).
+This role is suitable for users or groups who can access the Qumulo Core Web UI and read-only REST APIs (with the exception of `DEBUG` REST APIs and authentication settings).

 {{site.data.alerts.note}}
 <ul>